Windows 8: Previews

-Microsoft would unveil more Windows 8 features and improvements on the first day of the Build conference on September 13, 2011.
-Microsoft released the first public beta build of Windows 8, Windows Developer Preview (build 8102) at the event.
+Microsoft would unveil more Windows 8 features and improvements on the first day of the first build conference on September 13, 2011.
+The first public beta build of Windows 8—Windows Developer Preview (build 8102)—was released at the event.
 A Samsung tablet running the build was also distributed to conference attendees.

-The build was released for download later that day in standard 32-bit and 64-bit variants, plus a special 64-bit variant which included SDKs and developer tools (Visual Studio Express and Expression Blend) for developing Metro-style apps.
-The Windows Store was announced during the presentation, but was not available in this build.
+The build was released for download later that day in 32-bit and 64-bit variants, and a special 64-bit variant which included SDKs and developer tools (Visual Studio Express and Expression Blend) for developing Metro-style apps.
+The Windows Store was also announced during the presentation, but was not available in this build.
 According to Microsoft, there were about 535,000 downloads of the developer preview within the first 12 hours of its release.
 Originally set to expire on March 11, 2012, in February 2012 the Developer Preview's expiry date was changed to January 15, 2013.

-On February 17, 2012, Microsoft unveiled a new logo to be adopted for Windows 8.
+On February 17, 2012, Microsoft unveiled a new logo for Windows 8.
 Designed by Pentagram partner Paula Scher, the Windows logo was changed to resemble a set of four window panes.
 Additionally, the entire logo is now rendered in a single solid color.

 On February 29, 2012, Microsoft released Windows 8 Consumer Preview, the beta version of Windows 8, build 8250.
-Alongside other changes, the build brought over the big change from build 8195: removing the Start button from the taskbar for the first time in a public build since its debut on Windows 95; according to Windows manager Chaitanya Sareen, the Start button was removed to reflect their view that on Windows 8, the desktop was an "app" itself, and not the primary interface of the operating system.
+Alongside other changes, the build brought over the big change from build 8195: removing the Start button from the taskbar for the first time in a public build since its debut on Windows 95; according to Windows manager Chaitanya Sareen, the Start button was removed to reflect their view that on Windows 8, the desktop was an app itself, and not the primary interface of the operating system.
 Windows president Steven Sinofsky said more than 100,000 changes had been made since the developer version went public.
 The day after its release, Windows 8 Consumer Preview had been downloaded over one million times.
 Like the Developer Preview, the Consumer Preview expired on January 15, 2013.

-Many other builds may exist or were released until Japan's Developers Day conference when Steven Sinofsky announced that Windows 8 Release Preview (build 8400) would be released during the first week of June.
+Many other builds may exist or were released until Japan's Developers Day conference when Sinofsky announced that Windows 8 Release Preview (build 8400) would be released during the first week of June.
 On May 28, 2012, Windows 8 Release Preview (Standard Simplified Chinese x64 edition, not China-specific variant, build 8400) was leaked online on various Chinese and BitTorrent websites.
 On May 31, 2012, Windows 8 Release Preview was released to the public by Microsoft.
 Major items in the Release Preview included the addition of Sports, Travel, and News apps, along with an integrated variant of Adobe Flash Player in Internet Explorer.
 Like the Developer Preview and the Consumer Preview, the release preview expired on January 15, 2013.